picandocodigo/List-Category-Posts/readme.txt

 * **FAQ**

-Since version 0.18, **this plugins does not work on servers with PHP 4**.
+**Does not work on servers with PHP < 5**

+This is true since version 0.18.
 If you're still using PHP 4 on your webhost, you should consider upgrading to PHP 5.
 WordPress 3.1 was the last version to support PHP 4, from 3.2 and forward, only PHP 5 is supported.
 You can still [download an older version of the plugin](https://wordpress.org/extend/plugins/list-category-posts/download/ "download an older version of the plugin") if you're using PHP 4.

 **Plugin could not be activated because it triggered a fatal error.**

 *Parse error: syntax error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in /.../wp-content/plugins/list-category-posts/include/CatListDisplayer.php on line 10*

 Please check:
 http://wordpress.stackexchange.com/questions/9338/list-category-posts-plugin-upgrade-fails-fatal-error/9340#9340